-It is the policy of the University to encourage promotion of its present employees whenever possible.
-When a job opening occurs at the University, if an employee is qualified to be considered for the vacancy, and that employee has worked in his/her current position for at least one year, he/she may submit an application for the position.
-If the employee works in the department in which the job is vacant, the one-year requirement may be waived at the supervisor's discretion.
+If an employee is qualified to be considered for the vacancy and that employee has worked in his/her current position for at least one year, he/she may submit an application for the position.
+If the employee works in the department originating the job opening, the one-year requirement may be waived with supervisor approval.